 Note: Current guidelines require all adults and children over two to wear a face covering.
 Guests and employees must undergo temperature screenings prior to entry.

 Visiting Crystal River means you can swim with manatees in the wild.
 My four and seven year old LOVED this experience of snorkelling with these gentle sea cows.
-There are several tours which provide wetsuits and snorkels enabling you to get up close to these gentle giants within their natural habitat.
+If you have no car, there are several tour companies which pick up from various hotels in Orlando.
+They provide wetsuits and snorkels enabling you to get up close to these gentle giants within their natural habitat.

 We went with Captain Mike’s and appreciated how his team helped our four year old snorkel and enjoy the experience too.
 Don’t forget your underwater camera or Go Pro!
 If you’d rather not get wet, or go on the boat to observe, then during winter the Three Sisters Springs boardwalk is a good spot.
 Although you can often spot manatees throughout the year, peak season is from November to March.
 Crystal River is about 1.5 hours from Orlando.